KayO-GH/kayo-gh.github.io/_posts/2026-02-06-ai-cant-show-you-the-time.md

 #### One Last Try

-To make sure that I was not making a post that was no longer relevant, I attempted the experiment again today (in February 2026) but with clear instructions from the get-go.
+To make sure that I was not making a post that was no longer relevant, I attempted the experiment again today (in February 2026), but with a specific time from the get-go.

 <img width="400px" alt="Screenshot 2026-02-06 at 17 06 55" src="https://github.com/user-attachments/assets/f34a7f19-7aac-4cef-b54a-14a752abd0f8" />